Coool-one/Coool-one/README.md

+# YOOOO

+im a guy and i have a PC (actually)

 i live on earth

 i like cats

-i play game slike fn mc valo and brawl stars
+i play game like fn mc valo and brawl stars

 i like the letter E